Shihab2022/product-analysis/README.md

 ## My  project details

 - One home page .This page have slider and some review .
-- If you want to see all review you can go review .
+- If you want to see all review you can go review page .
 - This website have some charts .
-This chart you can see the investment,revenue etc .
+This chart you can see the investment, revenue etc .
 - Have one blog page .You can read details context api ,semantic tag and inline block inline-block element.

 ### `npm start`